canonical/ubuntu-security-documentation/docs/compliance/usg/index.rst

 CIS compliance
 ==============

-Learn how to use USG to audit your system for CIS compliance, find appripriate CIS profiles, customize, and apply them to your system.
+Learn how to use USG to audit your system for CIS compliance, find appropriate CIS profiles, customize, and apply them to your system.

 .. toctree::
    :maxdepth: 2